methylDragon/coding-notes/Python 3/01 Python 3 - Introduction.md

 # Handy ones are stuff like
 from math import pi, e
-from sympy import diff # diff(expression, varable, order of derivative)
+from sympy import diff # diff(expression, variable, order of derivative)
 ```

 More module advice: